First pill for fecal transplants wins FDA approval

 More than 10 years ago, some doctors began reporting success with fecal transplants — using stool from a healthy donor — to restore the gut’s healthy balance and prevent reinfections.

 The FDA approved the first pharmaceutical-grade version of the treatment last year from a rival drugmaker, Ferring Pharmaceuticals.
-But that company’s product — like most of the original procedures — must be delivered via colonoscopy.
+But that company’s product — like most of the original procedures — must be delivered via the rectum.

 Cambridge Massachusetts-based Seres will market its drug as a less invasive option.
 The treatment will be sold under the brand name Vowst and comes as a regimen of four daily capsules taken for three consecutive days.